Oswald Peraza Player Props: Yankees vs. Royals

 Oswald Peraza At The Plate

-- In three games this year, Peraza has picked up an RBI, with more than one RBI once.
+- He has not hit a long ball in his 16 games this season.

+- Peraza has driven in a run in three games this year (18.8%), including one multiple-RBI game.

-- He has scored in five of 16 games so far this season.
+- He has scored a run in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.